MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/how-to/busybox-boot.rst

    -   ::

-        ./build-scripts/rdinfra/build-test-busybox.sh -p rddanielx2 build
+        ./build-scripts/rdinfra/build-test-busybox.sh -p rddanielx4 build

-      - This command performs an incremental build of the software components included in the software stack for the RD-Daniel-Dual platform.
+      - This command performs an incremental build of the software components included in the software stack for the RD-Daniel-Quad platform.
 Note: this command should be followed by the 'package' command to complete the preparation of the FIP and the disk image.